cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

-Then check the name under `loop0` section
+Then check the name under `loop` section